2 - 3 Hours

 Welcome to the Gettysburg Ghost Tour

 The Battle of Gettysburg was horrific.
-Soldiers teetered on the threshold between this world and whatever comes after.
+Soldiers teetered on the threshold between this world and whatever came after.
 Centuries later, long after the battle, their stories continue on the Gettysburg Ghost tour journey to sites on the battlefield where mysterious and unexplainable happenings have occurred.
 These are the true stories of eerie encounters experienced by visitors to the battlefield.
 This self-guided audio tour is narrated by Mark Nesbitt, author of Ghosts of Gettysburg.

 This Gettysburg Ghost tour begins at the Gettysburg Heritage Center and sets out on a loop around the battlefield.
 First, we’ll introduce you to this haunted place and your expert narrator Mark Nesbitt.
 Then, we’ll get you up to speed about why Gettysburg is so haunted.